locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/splitting_code_between_headers_and_sources.md

 }
 ```

-Anyone can call it as functions::create_directory_structure().
+Anyone can call it as `functions::create_directory_structure()`.
 The compiler will validate the call is correct.

-A struct's definition and its implementation functions are written once. e.g. directory.rs
+A struct's definition and its implementation are also written once. e.g. `directory.rs`

 ```rust
 // directory.rs